TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/README.md

 ## Usage

-Set up the Anaconda environment, download data, and follow the provided Jupyter notebooks with our case study markdown files.
+Set up the Anaconda environment, download data, and follow the provided Jupyter notebooks with our `Case_study.md` markdown files.

 We welcome the opportunity to share our work and receive feedback, bug reports, or any suggestions to enhance the development of our technology.

 ## Case Studies

 - **Introduction:** Background and summary of the work.

+- **Setup CHARISMA:** Setting up the Anaconda environment and running the code.

 - **Case Study 1:** Rebar configuration on the lab specimen.